ttwange/Chicago_Api/README.md

 2. **crimes_transform**: The transformation block processes the loaded data.
 While the template code does not specify any transformations, you can customize this block to perform any necessary data cleaning or manipulation.

 3. **crimes_export**: This block exports the transformed data to Google Cloud Storage.
 It uses the Mage AI Google Cloud Storage connector to upload the data to a specified bucket.
+## Usage

+To use this pipeline, follow these steps:

+1. Configure your Mage AI environment and set up the required dependencies.

+2. Update the pipeline configuration and specify your Google Cloud Storage settings in the `io_config.yaml` file.

+3. Run the pipeline, and it will automatically load data from the Chicago Crimes API, perform transformations (if needed), and export the data to Google Cloud Storage.

+## Block Descriptions